THAMIZH-ARASU/CodingTechniques/README.md

 A: Block-based motion estimation is computationally intensive.
 Try using a smaller video or reducing the search range/block size for faster results.

 **Q: Can I use this for real-world compression?**
 A: This project is for educational and research purposes.
-For production use, refer to optimized libraries and codecs.
+For production use, refer to optimized libraries like ffmpeg and codecs.

 ---